bgonzalezbustamante/academic-kickstart/Netlify/content/project/political-system-and-players-visibility.md

 [Elinor Luco](../../authors/eluco) (EL), Gabriela Gárate (GG), Andrea Carrasco (AC), Isidora Varela (IV), Martín Oyarce (MO)

 **Funding** <br />
 This research was funded by the Vice-Chancellor's Office of Research at the Universidad Alberto Hurtado, Chile.
-The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+The funder had no role in study design, data collection and analysis, decision to publish, or manuscript preparation.

 **Competing Interests** <br />
 The authors declared no potential conflict of interest with respect to this research.